brycejohnston/geojson2image/README.md

 # geojson2image

-Ruby library for generating images from GeoJSON
+Ruby library for generating images from GeoJSON.
+This gem is currently is in alpha / pre-release level status (not fully functional).

 ## Installation